jonniespratley/predix-ui/src/px-key-value-pair/README.md

-The `px.KeyValuePair` component allows you to prominently display information in a dashboard.
+The `<KeyValuePair/>` component allows you to prominently display information in a dashboard.

 ## Usage